markharrison/securing-applications/docs/02-information-security.md

 - Availability - making sure that data is available when and where it is rightly needed.

-And whilst infosec is often associated with defending against malicious attackers – it also needs to consider other types of events that can cause loss, such as ‘acts of gods’ – for example, a lightning storm which might cause a power outage, and bring down systems / corrupt data
+And whilst infosec is often associated with defending against malicious attackers – it also needs to consider other types of events that can cause loss, such as ‘acts of gods’ – for example, a lightning storm which might cause a power outage, and bring down systems / corrupt data.

 Its also about making sure everyone does the right things and those things right - for example, there is no point having a manual backup policy if people aren't doing it regularly in accordance with the defined schedule.